 - Once achieved, you must complete the form above to start the process of getting your scholarship prizing disbursed.

-- Even if you are an underclassman, you need to fill this form out right after each time you win.
+- Even if you are an underclassman, you need to complete the above form immediately after each time you win.

-- If you are enrolled in a college or university, then you will be notified once the VEF has sent money to your school student account.
+- If you are enrolled in a college or university, you will be notified once the VEF has sent money to your school student account in August each year.

 - You must provide us with proof of enrollment, student ID number, and institution information to receive scholarship dollars.

-- Payment cycles are only in July/Aug of every year.
+- Payment cycles are ONLY in August of the year you enter college.

-- If you are NOT enrolled in a college or university yet, because you have not graduated, or are an underclassman, then the VEF will keep track of your 1st place tournament wins and work with you to get your scholarship dollars disbursed when you are enrolled in a college or university after you graduate high school.
+- If you are NOT enrolled in a college or university yet because you have not graduated, have not yet received your enrollment information, or are an underclassman, then the VEF will keep track of your tournament prizing.
+They will work with you to get your scholarship dollars disbursed WHEN you are enrolled in a college or university after you graduate high school.

-- Please note that the completion time of this process depends heavily on the speed of the institution.
+Please note that the completion time of this process depends heavily on the speed of the college or university.

 Frequently Asked Questions: